MehradSm/Char-Level-Models-to-Predict-Gender/README.md

 More details of the project can be found on [Description.pdf](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/blob/master/Description.pdf) pdf file.

-This project have done by Andre Cutler, Ali Siahkamari and Me, supervised by Prof. Brian Kulis.
+This project have done by Andrew Cutler, Ali Siahkamari and Me, supervised by Prof. Brian Kulis.